The Andromeda Strain: Plot

-The scientists learned that the current form of Andromeda grows only in a narrow pH range; in a too-acidic or too alkaline growth medium, the organism will not divide.
+The scientists learn that the current form of Andromeda grows only in a narrow pH range; in a too-acidic or too-alkaline growth medium, the organism will not divide.
 Andromeda's ideal pH range is 7.39–7.43, within the range found in normal human blood.
 Jackson and Ritter survived because both had abnormal blood pH (Jackson acidotic from consumption of Sterno and aspirin, Ritter alkalotic from hyperventilation).
-However, by the time the scientists realize this, Andromeda has mutated into a form that degrades the lab's plastic seals and escapes containment.
-Trapped in a contaminated lab, Dr. Charles Burton demands that Stone inject him with a "universal antibiotic"; Stone refuses, arguing that it would render Burton too vulnerable to infection by other harmful bacteria.
-Burton survives because the mutated Andromeda is no longer pathogenic.
+However, by the time the scientists realize this, Andromeda has mutated into a form that degrades the laboratory's plastic seals and escapes containment.
+One of the scientists, Dr. Charles Burton, is exposed to the escaped organism but survives because the mutated Andromeda is no longer pathogenic.

 The mutated Andromeda attacks the plastic door and hatch seals within the Wildfire facility, rapidly migrating toward the upper levels and the surface.
 The self-destruct nuclear weapon is automatically armed when it detects the containment breach, triggering its detonation countdown to prevent the spread of the infection.
 As the bomb arms, the scientists realize that given Andromeda's ability to generate matter directly from energy, the organism would be able to consume the released energy and ultimately benefit from a nuclear explosion, mutating in thousands of ways, potentially "each killing in a different way".

 To halt the detonation, Hall must insert a special key he carries into an emergency substation, one of which should be accessible from any location in Wildfire.
 Unfortunately, he is trapped in a section that, due to an oversight, has no substation.
 He must navigate Wildfire's obstacle course of automatic defenses to reach a working substation on an upper level.
-He barely disarms the bomb before all the air is evacuated from the deepest level of the Wildfire complex, which contains the remainder of the team and their assistants.
+He disarms the bomb only seconds before the air is evacuated from the deepest level of the Wildfire complex, which contains the remainder of the team and their assistants.
 Andromeda is suspected to have eventually mutated into a benign, anaerobic form and migrated to the upper atmosphere, where the oxygen content is lower, better suiting its growth.